If your business operates inside the EU (or you have EU prospects or clients) then GDPR applies to you.

 What is GDPR?

 GDPR (the General Data Protection Regulations) is the new data protection law that covers the entire EU.
-It helps protect the data of individuals located inside the union by setting out regulations on the use, storage and processing of any personal data.
+It helps protect the data of individuals located inside the union (territorial scope covers all data subjects located inside an EU member state as being subject to the regulations: articles 3 & 4) by setting out regulations on the use, storage and processing of any personal data.

 That personal data can cover: